Frequently Asked Questions

 Related FAQs

-Can individuals with autism ever lead successful independent lives?
+Can a person with autism live a successful independent life?